WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

   | ct:sharecomptype => sub final eps ct
 ```

-> TODO: Update the text format in the examples above to reflect this
-> factoring of the syntax.

 ### Exact Reference Types

 Rather than use two new opcodes in the type opcode space